ChaitanyaSekra/ChaitanyaSekra/README.md

 # 💫 About Me:
 I am a B.Tech.
-CSE student with majors in AI and ML.<br>I am currently working on a real-time traffic management system.<br>I have learned Python, SQL, and C, and I am pretty good at designing stuff.<br>Fun fact: I have also produced music
+CSE student with majors in AI and ML.<br>I have learned Python, SQL, and C, and I am pretty good at designing stuff.<br>Fun fact: I have also produced music

 ## 🌐 Socials: